Psy-Fer/interARTIC/README.md

 rm FLFL031920_sample_data.tar.gz
 ```

-Now visit [http://127.0.0.1:5000](http://127.0.0.1:5000) on your browser.

 TODO: Step by step tutorial (with screen shots) on how to configure paths and then do the test run.

 # Building from source

-Building from source is not for the faint hearted.
+Building from source is not the easiest to do due to the dependency hell of Python versions.
 Step by step instructions for building from source are given [here](https://tthnguyen11.github.io/interARTIC/installation/).

 # interARTIC usage

 See [https://tthnguyen11.github.io/interARTIC/usage/](https://tthnguyen11.github.io/interARTIC/usage/)

 # Troubleshooting

 See [https://tthnguyen11.github.io/interARTIC/troubleshooting/](https://tthnguyen11.github.io/interARTIC/troubleshooting/)